Skip to main content

 • GPU: NVIDIA GeForce RTX 3080

-The Unity project is made availale with the Unity XR Interation Toolkit along with the XR Plugin Management system, and the Action-based Input System.
-For VR interaction, the OpenXR plugin and Oculus XR plugin are provided.
-Consequently, the project can be made to run with most modern VR headsets.
+The Unity project ships with the Unity XR Interaction Toolkit, XR Plugin Management, and the Action-based Input System.
+Both the OpenXR and Oculus XR plugins are provided, making the project compatible with most modern VR headsets.

 Version Download